iaretechnician/barebones-masterserver-wiki/Starting-A-New-Project-(VS-2015).md

 1. Right click on your solution, then `Add > New Project`
 2. This time, choose `Templates > Visual C# > Class Library`.
 Make sure it's **Class Library**.
 Name it **YourGame.Common**
 3. We need to change Target Framework to **.NET 3.5**, because Unity doesn't support anything higher.
-Right click on your project `Properties > Application` and change the TargetFramework to 3.5.
+Right click on your project, go to `Properties > Application` and change the TargetFramework to 3.5.
+4. You can delete the `Class1.cs` file, which was created automatically